Orthopedic Physical Therapy Residency

 Advanced Clinical Competence

-Residents will demonstrate advanced knowledge, clinical reasoning, and evidence-based practices to treat diverse patient populations effectively, using a patient-centered and interdisciplinary approach.
+Residents will demonstrate advanced knowledge, clinical reasoning, and evidence-based practices to treat diverse patient populations effectively.
+They will consistently use a patient-centered, interdisciplinary collaborative approach to deliver care designed around the latest Description of Residency: Orthopedics.

 Educational Proficiency